 You can toggle all primary GEOS-Chem components, including type of mixing, from within runConfig.sh.
-The settings in that file will update input.geos automatically.
-Look for section Turn Components On/Off, and other settings in input.geos.
-Other settings in this section beyond component on/off toggles using CH4 emissions in UCX, and initializing stratospheric H2O in UCX.
+The settings in that file will update input.geos and HEMCO_Config.rc automatically.
+Look for section Turn Components On/Off.
+Please note that you can turn on/off all base emissions from runConfig.sh but you cannot toggle HEMCO extensions or individual base emissions.
+For this you must manually edit HEMCO_Config.rc.